-- New student orientation sessions - Study sessions prior to major exams, led by ARC staff - "Food for Thought" sessions: The director and staff members are available for academic advice including study skills, writing skills, and time management - Weekly meetings with individual students for academic guidance based upon individual request, faculty, or admissions department recommendation. - Writing help: Students can email their papers and get feedback or bring their papers to the ARC for an individual writing conference. - Mentor groups: Available to all students.
-Mentors are juniors or seniors who have qualified for the Dean's List and are willing to share information regarding study skills, test preparation, and time management.
+- New student orientation sessions.

+- Study sessions led by ARC staff.

+- Discussion groups with staff and faculty.

+- Weekly meetings with individual students for academic guidance based upon individual request, faculty, or admissions department recommendation.

+- Writing help: Students can email their papers for review or bring their papers to the ARC for an individual writing conference.

+- Career services, including a job board and workshops on resumes, cover letters, job search, and interview skills.

+- A mentorship program.